intel/llvm/sycl/doc/design/IVDEPAndParallelLoopAnnotations.md

-Since the access `B[idx[i]]` is unknown at compile time, the compiler will have to make the conservative assumption that there is a loop carried dependence of distance 1 between the write to B and the read from B (in both directions) of it tries to parallelize the loop.
+Since the access `B[idx[i]]` is unknown at compile time, the compiler will have to make the conservative assumption that there is a loop carried dependence of distance 1 between the write to B and the read from B (in both directions) if it tries to parallelize the loop.
 If however `ivdep` is used, then the annotation tells the compiler that there are no loop-carried dependences on `B`, and the compiler can make parallelism decisions without this assumption.